THE GOOD FIGHT AGAINST BAD THINKING

 SALTON SEA, CA — JUNE 2018 — On the shore of this sunbaked sea in the Mojave Desert, two teams gather for a test.
 One team — call it Team Inquiry — consists of scientists and self-styled thinkers trusting hypotheses and observation.
 The other team believes the earth is flat.

 Nine miles across the salty sea, Team Inquiry has rigged a 9 x 6 foot striped boat to a helium balloon.
 On this near shore, a telescope aims at the horizon.
-IF — and it seems a small “if” — the earth is flat, they should spot the boat now, or seconds after the balloon lifts it.
+IF — and it seems a small “if” — the earth is indeed flat, they should spot the boat now, or seconds after the balloon lifts it.

 All eyes peer across the sea.
 Binoculars rise, hopes, too.
 At a signal, the balloon is released.
 Through the scope, no boat.
 Seconds later still no sighting.
 Finally, when the balloon reaches 45 feet, the boat!
 The earth’s curvature hid it until then.
 Case closed.
 Or is it?

-We live in a tide, a flood, a deluge of nonsense.
+We live in a tide, a flood, a deluge of utter nonsense.
 Flat-earthers are few, but hordes of “true believers” are spewing daily drivel about hoaxes, conspiracies, and garden variety B.S.
 It’s easy to dismiss “those people” as hopeless, immune to facts.
 The Committee for Skeptical Inquiry (CSI) thinks that’s a mistake.

 Mere skepticism is as easy as crying “bullshit!”
 But following Kurtz’s “Skepticism of the Third Kind,” CSI tests, inquires, then challenges.
 Using a podcast, press releases, speakers’ bureau, and a bi-monthly magazine, CSI de-bunks and “pre-bunks” everyday nonsense.